cyberboy666/recurBOY/workshop_prep.md

 it might also be worth considering a [5-way push button] like this - saves on space , may make navigation more intuitave - prob will need a few more pins but that is ok `also bulk ordered`

+### experiments to try:

+some tech things to confirm:

+- try getting the [1.8" display] running -> python first - maybe think about directly in of if time permits?
+- reading button presses, direct and from matrix -> python first -> will then extend this to of

 [raspberry pi zero]: https://www.berrybase.de/raspberry-pi-zero-v1.3
 [smaller screen (1.8"?)]: https://www.aliexpress.com/item/32996979276.html
 [a2d (mcp3008) from china]: https://www.aliexpress.com/item/32735896933.html